Top things to do in Bentong for Travelers to Malaysia

 River Tubing Activity

-River tubing is a relaxing activity that everyone of all fitness levels can take part and enjoy.
+River tubing is a relaxing activity that everyone of all fitness levels can take part in and enjoy.

 You can have a splashing corporate team building and family bonding activity, floating down the river using a tube.